-There are three suppliers of such equipment, one each in Germany, Italy, and Belgium.
+There are very few suppliers of such equipment, most of it made in Europe.
 The equipment would be fabricated and flown over, along with setup technicians.
 The bullet maker would need to hire his own team of operator/diemakers to keep it all running.
 The total cost for getting started in the "millions of bullets a year" is astronomical compared to getting started in the custom bullet field.
 And yes, the immediate demand is there for cheap, mass produced bullets, and will continue to be there for as long as sport and self defense shooting is still legal.
 But it will be filled by the firms who have always filled it, once the cycle has run its course.

 But rather than re-write the entire book "Turning Ideas Into Income" here, or the entire summary of the market pros and cons given in the Marketing Information Package, I will refer you to those publications for further information.
 See www.Swage.com for free downloadable info, or www.SwageDies.com for materials on disk and in books.